 Submit the application package to Vespa Cloud for deployment:

 $ mvn vespa:submit -DapiKeyFile=$HOME/Downloads/TENANTNAME.pem

 The application revision is now being tested and (if successful) deployed to the production zones prescribed in your deployment.xml.

 You can track deployment progress and view logs in the console.

 It is always safe to submit a new revision of your application.
 You should now configure a continuous build job in your preferred build tool to perform these three commands whenever a change to your application source is checked in and merged.

 The Vespa Cloud application is now running in a production zone.
 Congratulations!
 After this you can further enhance the production application:

-Follow the guide at Deleting an application to remove instances or applications.
+Follow the guide at deleting an application to remove instances or applications from production.